aduboseh/iter/docs/MCP_API.md

 Iter Server provides an MCP (JSON-RPC 2.0) interface that exposes a small set of tools for governed execution and audit.

 This document describes **what** the interface provides.
-Internal mechanisms and enforcement details are intentionally not described here.
+Implementation mechanisms and enforcement details are intentionally not described here.

 ---